The Bojax: Later developments

 After Bobby Holliday returned from California, he and Mack Sanders played together in various configurations throughout the 1970s and 1980s.
 They formed a band called Tomorrow which opened for well-established acts such as Fleetwood Mac (during their Bob Welch period), Steely Dan, and ZZ Top.
-In the mid-1970s through early 1980s Holliday, who had long enjoyed folk music and bluegrass, performed as solo act in coffee houses and small clubs across the Southeast.
+In the mid-1970s through early 1980s Holliday, who had long enjoyed folk music and bluegrass, performed as a solo act in coffee houses and small clubs across the Southeast.
 He recorded two albums, Home Grown and Another Stage, which achieved some regional success.
 He also played in a duo with Mack Sanders' brother, David Sanders, in the late 1970s.
 At this time Mack Sanders recorded an album with popular act, Anthem.
-In the early 1980s Holliday formed a band with Sanders brothers called the Sanders/Holliday Band and recorded an album.
+In the early 1980s Holliday formed a band with the Sanders brothers called the Sanders/Holliday Band and recorded an album.
 They opened for Elvin Bishop in Springfield, Missouri, and traveled exhaustively for a few years.
-In the mid 1980s Holliday, tired of constant touring, played in as a house act in Greenville, while pursuing a songwriting career in Nashville.
-He opened for a show for Ray Charles at a festival of 80,000 people.
-He retired from lieve performing in 1992, devoting his full-time to songwriting and became a staff writer in Nashville with Milsap/Galbrath Publishing, a company owned by Ronnie Milsap and producer, Rob Galbrath.
-In the mid 1990s he left the music industry to become involved in the health and nutrition industry, however in recent years he has resumed songwriting and recording.
+In the mid-1980s Holliday, tired of constant touring, played in as a house act in Greenville, while pursuing a songwriting career in Nashville.
+He opened a show for Ray Charles at a festival of 80,000 people.
+He retired from live performing in 1992, devoting himself full-time to songwriting and became a staff writer in Nashville with Milsap/Galbrath Publishing, a company owned by Ronnie Milsap and producer, Rob Galbrath.
+In the mid-1990s he left the music industry to become involved in the health and nutrition industry; however in recent years he has resumed songwriting and recording.
 The Bojax' work has been re-issued on various compilations since the 1990s.
 "Go ahead and Go" appears on both the LP and CD versions of Back from the Grave, Volume 8.
 "Hippie Times" is included on Wyld Sydes, Volume 8.
 "Fast Life" appears on Quagmire, Volume 1.
 In 2004 the Bojax complete recordings were released on the ten-inch EP, Don't Look Back.